studioml/studio/docs/setup_database.rst

    studio/apiserver\_config.yaml
 5. Copy the project ID and paste it in projectId of the database section of config yaml file.
-6. Go to Service Accounts tab and generate new key for firebase service account.
-This key is json file that will give API server admin access to the database.
+6. Go to Service Accounts tab and generate a new key for the firebase service account.
+This key is a json file that will give API server admin access to the database.
 Save it to the deployment machine.
 7. Modify other entries of the apiserver_config.yaml file to your specs (e.g. storage type and bucket)